 Ann M. Veneman has a distinguished career in public service, including serving as Executive Director of the United Nations Children’s Fund (UNICEF) (2005-2010) and as the United States Secretary of Agriculture (2001-2005).
 Ms. Veneman graduated from the University of California, Davis, received a master’s degree in public policy from the University of California, Berkeley, and a juris doctor degree from the University of California, Hastings College of the Law.
 In 2009 she was named to the Forbes 100 Most Powerful Women list.

-Hikaru Ishiguro is Board Member of Health and Global Policy Institute.
-Mr. Ishiguro is a graduate of the University of Tokyo and holds a LLM from Harvard Law School.
-Starting with Sumitomo Bank, he worked with a variety of global financial institutions.
-Mr. Ishiguro became Comptroller of the University of Tokyo in 2004 upon its incorporation and served in this role for 8 years.
+Hikaru Ishiguro serves as Statutory Auditor at INSPiRE Corporation, among other board positions.
+He is a graduate of the University of Tokyo and holds a LLM from Harvard Law School.
+Starting with Sumitomo Bank, he worked with a variety of global financial institutions and also served as President of Health and Global Policy Institute.
+Mr. Ishiguro became Comptroller of the University of Tokyo in 2004 and served in this role for 8 years.
 He is a member of the New York Sate Bar Association.

 Professor.
 Ko-Yung Tung is an international lawyer, with extensive experience in both the public and private sectors.
 He has served as Senior Vice President and General Counsel of the World Bank, where he was instrumental in establishing The Global Fund to Fight AIDS, Tuberculosis and Malaria, and the Secretary General of The International Centre for the Settlement of Investment Disputes (ICSID).
 He is Lecturer at Law at Harvard Law School where he teaches a course on international law.
 He practiced law at the international law firms of Morrison & Foerster, O’Melveny & Myers, and Debevoise & Plimpton.
 The GHIT Board benefits particularly from his expertise in international organizations, development and corporate governance.
 He received his undergraduate degree in physics from Harvard University and his law degree from Harvard Law School, and did graduate studies at the University of Tokyo, Faculty of Law.